Killing of Amy Joyner-Francis: State v. Carr, Snow, and Wright

 Following the killing of Joyner-Francis, some characterized the attack as a murder, and advocated for murder charges to be brought against Carr.
 The state declined to charge Carr with first or second-degree murder, instead perusing a charge of criminally negligent homicide.

 Trinity Carr, the student who assaulted and killed Joyner-Francis, was charged with both criminally negligent homicide and third-degree criminal conspiracy, while Zion Snow and Chakeira Wright were only charged with the latter.
 All three girls were released on bail in May 2016.

 Trinity Carr, Zion Snow, and Chakeira Wright were tried by Delaware Family Court Judge Robert Coonin.
 Coonin decided to try the three defendants as juveniles rather than adults.
 Carr faced up to 8 years in prison if she were to be charged as an adult for criminally negligent homicide.

 The video of the killing and social media comments were used as crucial evidence, including a comment that one of the girls made on social media about Joyner-Francis's death, saying, "Fuck This Retarted [sic] Nose Having Ass Bitch, She Ugly.
 We Made Sure We Killed That Bitch! #ripamy Bitches."
-The comment was considered a confession by the judge.

 On April 13, 2017, Carr was found guilty of both counts of criminally negligent homicide and third-degree criminal conspiracy and Snow was found guilty on the count of third-degree criminal conspiracy.
 Judge Coonin commented that, "beyond a reasonable doubt, the death of Amy Joyner-Francis was caused by the action of Trinity Carr."
 It was determined that Carr and Snow had planned the attack 20 hours prior to it occurring.
 Wright was found not guilty of third-degree criminal conspiracy, with Judge Coonin saying that the evidence that Wright took part in planning the attack was "insufficient".
 Coonin also noted that Wright had attempted to pull Carr off of Joyner-Francis after the attack ensued.

 Carr was sentenced to 6 months in rehabilitation service, 500 hours of community service, and probation until age 21.
 She did not face jail time as the prosecution had sought.
 Snow was sentenced to 18 months of community supervision and 300 hours of community service.